caustic-hue/help-center/docs/falix/general/getting-coins.md

 There are 3 ways to get coins

-## AFK
+## Watching Advertisements
-You can AFK on our Falixcoins earning website to earn coins. [https://client.falix.gg/earn/arc](https://client.falix.gg/earn/arc).
+You can watch advertisements on our Android app to earn coins.
+Download it from [Play Store](https://play.google.com/store/apps/details?id=net.falixnodes.falixcoins).

 ## Referring
 You can refer your friend to register through your affiliate for 50 coins per user, you can find your affiliate link on [https://client.falix.gg/earn/affiliate](https://client.falix.gg/earn/affiliate).